hackedpassword/UltimaV-retroset/docs/Decorations.md

 ## Tech

-Now, we will look closer at certain decor aspects as presented above.
+Now, we will look closer at certain decor aspects of the swamp area as presented above in image 8.

 ### POI (1)